 There are likely so many more.
 But we tend to know the “big” ones best.
 Typically it’s because they are easiest to see.
 But also, it is because they eat so many aphids (to support their offspring and long lifecycles) that we notice them in high numbers towards the end of summer when aphid populations are in their decline.
 However, often the best predators are ones that sneak in and maybe only eat a few, but reproduce as fast or faster than aphids.
 When we find those, the usually become commercialized as new aphid predators.

 Commercial – Anystis predatory mite.
 This “Crazee Mite” is fast, and a generalist.
 It can wipe out aphid populations or just contribute to predation while feeding on most other pests as well.

 Commercial – Aphidoletes aphidimyza predatory midge.
 This is the industry standard.
 They reproduce faster than aphids (a single adult can lay hundreds of eggs in a couple nights) and each larva can kill up to 200 aphids.
 They attack almost all species of aphids and outdoors a single release can last all season.
-For more on Aphidoletes, read this:
+For more on Aphidoletes, read this: or watch this video.

 Commercial – Eupeodes americanus predatory hoverfly.
 This has only recently been commercialized.
 It is known as the #1 aphid predator.
 Each larva can consume up to 2200 aphids in its short, one week life span.
 However, as an adult it only feeds on pollen and nectar, and adults must be fed with both for 3-5 days before eggs can be laid amongst aphids.
 In a flowering crop, hoverflies can do damage to aphids!
 Read more here: